coaxialdolor/coaxial-terminal-ai/readfilesfunction.md

 *   **File Access:** Strictly limit file reading to the project directory/CWD.
 Clearly communicate this to the user.
 *   **Large Files:** Implement size limits and truncation.
 *   **Sensitive Information:** Remind users that the content of the file they select will be sent to the AI provider.
 This is similar to how their queries are sent, but file content can be much larger and more sensitive.
-*   **Binary Files:** Avoid attempting to read and send binary file content.
-Filter by extension or use heuristics.
+*   **Binary Files:** The tool will attempt to read files as UTF-8.
+If a file is binary or uses an incompatible encoding, an error during decoding will be caught and reported to the user.
+The primary safeguards against problematic binary files are the size limit and the AI potentially not understanding garbled content.

 ## 6. Future Enhancements